-CHAPTER 3 Environmental Setting, Impacts, and Mitigation Measures
+CHAPTER 3 Environmental Impacts, Settings, and Mitigation Measures

-3.0 Introduction to the Analysis
+3.0 Introduction

 This EIR evaluates the physical environmental effects that would potentially occur from implementation of the Proposed Project.
-The structure of the technical sections included in this chapter is discussed below, and definitions of key terms that are used throughout this EIR are provided.
-Comments that were received during the scoping period are summarized herein as well.
-In addition, this section includes a description of certain possible environmental impacts that are typically considered under CEQA, but are not analyzed in detail in this EIR because it was determined the Proposed Project would have no impact.
+The structure of the technical sections included in this chapter are discussed below, as well as definitions of key terms that are used throughout this EIR.
+A summary of those comments that were received during the scoping period are summarized herein as well.
+In addition, this section describes those environmental effects that are typically considered under CEQA would not be affected by the Proposed Project or would be determined to be less than significant and, pursuant to CEQA, and are not further analyzed in this EIR.
 This section also provides a discussion of the Adjusted Baseline Environmental Setting and the identification of other past, present, or reasonably foreseeable projects that are used in the analysis of cumulative impacts throughout this chapter.